Pest Management Resource Service

 WSU personnel are required to comply with the law in any state where they perform activities with pesticides.

 Personnel applying pesticides to field plots in other states are expected to obtain all necessary licenses or permits required by those state prior to the applications.

 An individual must obtain a valid Washington State Department of Agriculture (WSDA) license and any necessary endorsements before performing any activity at WSU or on behalf of WSU which requires a license.

 Applicable licenses are described below.
-An individual should check with the WSU Pesticide Coordinator to determine whether the activity he or she performs or wishes to perform requires a license.
+An individual should check with the WSU Pesticide Coordinator to determine whether the activity they perform or wish to perform requires a license.

 Pest Control Consultant License (RCW 15.58.220)

 A public employee who recommends the use of non-home and garden pesticides must obtain a public pest control consultant license prior to providing such services.
-The consultant may be required to obtain additional WSDA endorsements, depending on the categories or areas for which he or she provides recommendations.
+The consultant may be required to obtain additional WSDA endorsements, depending on the categories or areas for which they provide recommendations.

 Individuals working with plant growth regulators should obtain license endorsements in either the agricultural weed or ornamental weed categories.